 - dumping the pile of clean but not ironed napkins on the table, then ironing them while watching some really inane television program.
 (Yes, being "kooky" is allowed).

 - buying a package of jacks with a ball, and bouncing it on the kitchen table.
 Cool!

 - a basketball next to the front door, so I practically trip on it, reminding me to go shoot hoops at the schoolyard across the street.

 - there has to be something sexual, because when you think of it, sex is pretty funny.
 (You can fill in the blanks on that one!)

 - shop online for designer clothes with a budget of $1000, putting them in the internet shopping cart.
 Then deleting them!

 Start your very own Toy List!
-Our hunter-gather genes cause the brain to light up with anticipatory joy, when we even THINK about playing!
+Our hunter-gatherer genes cause the brain to light up with anticipatory joy when we even THINK about playing!

 Children play, and that's how they learn.
 We can learn that way, too!